pacificclimate/pdp_util/docker/local-pytest/README.md

 ## How

-1. The image is built with all the contents necessary to install and run PyCDS and its tests.
+1. The image is built with all the contents necessary to install and run `pdp_util` and its tests.

-1. But since we want to run our own, local test code, we can't install PyCDS from a repo.
+1. But since we want to run our own, local test code, we can't install `pdp_util` from a repo.
 Instead we install from our local codebase when the container is started.